vmware/container-service-extension/docs/CSE_CONFIG.md

 The `broker` section contains properties to define resources used by the CSE server including org and VDC as well as template definitions.
-The following table summariize key parameters.
+The following table summarizes key parameters.

 | Property | Value |
 |-|-|